Alberta's

 In 2004, as Alex was beginning to consider retirement, his youngest son Dean was preparing to take over Alex’s half of the business.

 Dean would have been the first Wilhauk in the third generation to take ownership in the family business, but his sudden passing in 2005 changed that.
 Many of his generation worked at the plant, but Dean would have been the first owner.
-After Dean’s passing, his brother Trent left an executive chef position and joined the family business alongside his father and Uncle Norm.
+After Dean's passing, his brother Trent left his career and joined the family business to help his father and Uncle Norm.

 A new direction